existentialmutt/lt-ruby/README.md

 ## Requirements

-You'll need the `eventmachine` and `json` gems installed.
+You'll need the `eventmachine`, `json`, and `method_source` gems installed.

 Developed on Mac OS X 10.7 with ruby 2.0.
 Seems to work OK with REE 1.8 and ruby 1.9.
 I have no clue if it works on other platforms.

 ## Usage

-### Evaluating Ruby
+### Evaluating Ruby on Demand

 - `ctrl/cmd-shift-enter` evals a whole file and prints the result of the last statement.
 - `ctrl/cmd-enter` evals the selected text and prints results inline.
 If no text is selected it evals the current line.

+If the code sent for evaluation is not a complete statement, then the inline result will show `…` The code will be saved, and any future code sent for evaluation will be concatenated and evaled together.

+### Live Mode aka "Instarepl"

+A basic live evaluation mode has been implemented.
+To enable it for your editor, type `ctrl/cmd-space` and choose `Ruby Instarepl: Toggle live mode`.

+When enabled, new lines typed at the end of the file will automatically be sent to the repl process for evaluation.

 ### Watches
-Watches enable you to see the results of individual expressions within an eval.
+Watches enable you to see the results of individual expressions that were executed as part of an eval.

-- `alt-w` adds a watch for the selection and evaluates it
+- `alt-w` adds a watch for the selection
 - `alt-shift-w` removes the watch for the selection

+At present, you have to re-evaluate the whole file with `ctrl/cmd-shift enter` before your watches will be active.
+This will be fixed in a future version (see #14)

 ### RVM and Rbenv support